m-vasu/DSnAlgo/README.md

 # DSnAlgo
-This Repo contains all the code of different data structures and some important alogorithms
+This Repo contains the code of all data structures and some important alogorithms